 Unlike some cities, New Castle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Castle are a mix of both white- and blue-collar jobs.
-Overall, New Castle is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Castle who work in office and administrative support (12.99%), sales jobs (9.53%), and food service (6.68%).
+Overall, New Castle is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in New Castle who work in office and administrative support (10.99%), sales jobs (8.46%), and teaching (7.92%).

-The per capita income in New Castle in 2010 was $17,950, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
-This equates to an annual income of $71,800 for a family of four.
+The per capita income in New Castle in 2018 was $20,539, which is low income relative to Indiana and the nation.
+This equates to an annual income of $82,156 for a family of four.
 However, New Castle contains both very wealthy and poor people as well.

 The most common language spoken in New Castle is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Italian and Spanish.